Tahinli/rust-tcp-echo/README.md

 # rust-tcp
-TCP Server and Client in Rust
+TCP Echo Server and Client in Rust